okonomichiyaki/supercat/04-administration.md

 ✦ Can bot Tax to <ins>contend</ins> a declared ambition?

-✦ Can bot Repair ships to neutralize control of a loyal building or take control of a rival building?
+✦ Can bot Repair ships to change control in a system with a loyal building or take control in a system with a rival building?

+- Prefer:
+	- Take or neutralize control in a system with a loyal building
+	- Take control in a system with a rival building

 ✦ Can bot Tax a rival city and take captives?